 Our local FSS program, Activity 19, was implemented in July 2012.
-The program includes two groups of participants: a control group, which participates under the same rules as the traditional FSS program, and a local group, which participates under the rules of HACSB's local FSS program.
+The program includes two groups of participants: a control group, which participates under the same rules as the traditional FSS program, and a local group, which participates under the rules of HACSB's Local FSS program.
+The Local FSS program requires participating families to voluntarily exit the Housing Choice Voucher or Public Housing program in order to graduate from the Local FSS program and receive the balance of their escrow account.
 The two groups allow HACSB to compare the results and identify advantages and disadvantages of each program type.
-This activity did not directly result in any transitions to self-sufficiency in.
+In FY 2018 the definition of self-sufficiency for this activity was changed to eliminate the requirement for families to have \$0 of assistance income at the time they leave housing assistance.
+The definition was revised to "graduation from the Local FSS program".
+This modification will allow any Local FSS family who graduates and voluntarily exits housing assistance to be included in this count.
+Two families achieved self-sufficiency through the Local FSS program in FY 2018.

 Implemented on January 1, 2012, Activity 20, the Five Year Lease Assistance Program, included households as of September 30th.
 HACSB continues to work with Loma Linda University to assist in the longitudinal study that examines participating families and their success over time.
-In FY 2017, 163 households transitioned to self-sufficiency through this activity.
+In FY 2018, 217 households transitioned to self-sufficiency through this activity.

 Activity 22 - The Streamlined Lease Assistance Program, was implemented on February 1, 2015.
 This activity simplifies the rent calculation and eliminates interim recertifications for changes in income, thereby allowing the family to budget for rent and keep the entire amount of any increases to household income between biennial recertifications.
-In FY 2017, 15 households transitioned to self-sufficiency from this activity.
+In FY 2018, 60 households transitioned to self-sufficiency from this activity.

 No Child Left Unsheltered (Activity 23) has not resulted in any transitions to self-sufficiency.
 This activity targets chronically homeless families with school-age children, helping them to obtain stable housing and supportive services.
 HACSB's goal is that assisted families will achieve self-sufficiency with the assistance our KEYS non-profit, which provides coaching and case work for these families, and community partners providing resources and mental health services.
+In FY 2018, zero families achieved self-sufficiency through this activity.

 The Transition for Over-Income Families (Activity 24) was implemented on April 1, 2015.
 This activity requires Public Housing families to move, thus enabling HACSB to assist more families on the waitlist, and HCV families to move or remain with their current landlord with no housing assistance.
 Because households will be transitioned out of assistance when the household's income reaches or exceeds 80% of AMI, this activity requires families to budget their income appropriately in order to prepare for homeownership or renting at market rates.
-Thirty-three families were transitioned out of housing assistance in FY 2017 through this activity.
+141 families were transitioned out of housing assistance in FY 2018 through this activity.